Best Bookmark Manager 2026: 8 Tools Compared by Behavior, Not Just Features

 How to migrate from Pocket after the July 2025 shutdown

 Pocket shut down on July 8, 2025.
 If you exported your data before the November 12, 2025 export cutoff, you have an HTML file with your save history.
-Burn 451, Raindrop, Karakeep, Linkwarden, and Wallabag all accept the Pocket HTML format directly.
+Raindrop, Karakeep, Linkwarden, and Wallabag all accept the Pocket HTML format directly; Burn 451 does not bulk-import archives — use it for new saves and re-save the few old URLs you actually still want to read.
 Reading state and highlights generally do not carry over and must be re-created.
 If you missed the export window, your Pocket history is gone — start fresh in a new tool.
 Detailed migration paths in our Pocket alternative 2026 guide and the Post-Pocket era (timeline + definition).

 Frequently Asked Questions